-1. Screening for climate risk assessment, consideration of adaptation and beneficiaries estimation,

-- done by Office for Climate Change. - Conducting the Preparatory Investigation is to implement the climate risk assessment, consideration of adaptation measures and beneficiaries estimation utilizing the Climate-FIT (Adaptation). - In principle, the timing of the climate risk assessment in the preparatory investigation is assumed to be at the initial stage of the investigation, before the outline design. - The assessment is to be conducted in a participatory manner, with existing data, policies and information obtained locally compiled, and the assessment done in collaboration with multidisciplinary experts and local government personnel, etc.
+- 1. Screening for climate risk assessment and consideration of adaptation, done by Office for Climate Change. - 2.
+Conducting the Preparatory Investigation is to implement the climate risk assessment and consideration of adaptation measures utilizing the Climate-FIT (Adaptation). - In principle, the timing of the climate risk assessment in the preparatory investigation is assumed to be at the initial stage of the investigation, before the outline design. - The assessment is to be conducted in a participatory manner, with existing data, policies and information obtained locally compiled, and the assessment done in collaboration with multi-disciplinary experts and local government personnel, etc. - An effort should be made to reach a common understanding of the climate risks associated with the project.